-These Plans involve the use of Intesa Sanpaolo ordinary shares3 to be purchased on the market, as required by the Provisions on remuneration, upon your specific authorisation.
+This Plan involves the use of Intesa Sanpaolo ordinary shares4 to be purchased on the market, as required by the Provisions on remuneration, upon your specific authorisation.

-Indeed, the issue of remuneration of listed companies and, more specifically, in the financial sector, has been gaining growing attention by international bodies and regulators, aiming to guide issuers and intermediaries towards the adoption of remuneration systems that are consistent with the principles - strengthened following the economic and financial crisis - governing the process for drawing up and approving the remuneration and incentive policies, the compensation structure and their transparency.
+The issue of remuneration of listed companies and, more specifically, in the financial sector, has been gaining growing attention by international bodies and regulators, aiming to guide issuers and intermediaries towards the adoption of remuneration systems that are consistent with the principles strengthened following the economic and financial crisis - governing the process for drawing up and approving the remuneration and incentive policies, the compensation structure and their transparency.